-You may be surprised at how easy it is to be unaware of your water heater’s age, or how challenging it can be to notice a concern before it results in damage.
+You may be surprised at how easy it is to forget about your water heater’s age, or how challenging it can be to notice a concern before it results in damage.

-There are a couple pointers that you can use to monitor the status of your water heater.
+There are a few indications that you can use to keep track of the status of your water heater.
 You’ll want to be on the lookout for them to keep your equipment in the finest shape.

 Here are five likely signs it might be time to replace your water heater in Tempe.